cursedEth/wedorenovation.in/README.md

 ## To Do's

 - Hosting
-- Merge on main branch
+- Merge to main branch